 Second Set of Regulations on Qualified Opportunity Zone Funds Released

 On April 17, 2019, the Internal Revenue Service (“IRS”) and the United States Department of the Treasury issued the second set of highly anticipated regulations regarding the Qualified Opportunity Zone Program (the “QOZ Program”).
 The IRS guidance is 169 pages in length and answers a number of questions that remained unanswered after the first set of proposed regulations on the QOZ Program was issued in October of 2018.
-For prior CSG alerts describing the QOZ Program and guidance with respect thereto, click here.

 The newly proposed regulations give Qualified Opportunity Funds (“QOFs”) interested in investment in Qualified Opportunity Zones (“QOZs”) additional leeway to invest their capital by providing a more flexible timeline for investing, a one-year grace period to sell QOZ property and reinvest the proceeds without penalties, and a six month window from when funds receive money to purchase assets in QOZs.

 Other issues addressed in the newly proposed guidance include:

 - The definition of the term “substantially all” in each of the various places it appears in Section 1400Z-2 of the Internal Revenue Code of 1986, as amended (the “Code”), defined generally as either a 70-percent or a 90-percent threshold, depending on the context;

 - The definition of the phrase “original use” in Code Section 1400Z-2(d)(2)(D)(i)(II), generally providing that the “original use” of tangible property acquired by purchase commenced on the date when the property was first placed in service in the QOZ for purposes of depreciation or amortization;